selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

 Assertion Steps
 ---------------
-To assert that page title can be found use following step.
+To assert that page title can be found use following step :

     Then I should see page title as "(.*?)"

+#### Steps For Asserting Element Text

-To assert element text use any of the following steps.
+To assert element text use any of the following steps :

     Then element having id "([^\"]*)" should have text as "(.*?)"
     Then element having name "([^\"]*)" should have text as "(.*?)"